mirror/dd-wrt/src/router/frr/doc/user/evpn.rst

    ip link add br0 type bridge vlan_filtering 1 vlan_default_pvid 0
    # the key setting for SVD configuration is "external"
-   # "vnifilter" isn't strictly necessary but is correct
+   # "vnifilter" isn't strictly necessary but is good practice
+   # see above for an explanation of "external" and "vnifilter"
    ip link add vxlan0 type vxlan dstport 4789 local 100.64.0.1 nolearning external vnifilter ip link set br0 addrgenmode none ip link set vxlan0 addrgenmode none master br0

 We will also choose a unique MAC address per VTEP which will be advertised along with each Type-2 route advertising an IP address, and each Type-5 route.
-This is called the `routermac` and supports symmetric routing.
+This is called the ``routermac`` and supports symmetric routing.

 .. code-block:: shell